kushaldas/johnnycanencrypt/docs/rustimplementation.rst

 Which has the following structure.

-The first item of the tuple is about `certifications`, where each item is a dictionary, the following details:
+The first item of the tuple is about `UID` and `certifications` for each UID., where each item is a dictionary, the following details:

 ::